microsoft/SQLCallStackResolver/README.md

 * Once you load the SLN, you might need to fix the reference to msdia140typelib_clr0200.dll (found under `<<VisualStudioFolder>>\Team Tools\Performance Tools\Plugins\` or `<<VisualStudioFolder>>\Common7\IDE\Extensions\TestPlatform)`.
 You can also get this file by installing [Performance Tools for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
 * Access to NuGet is needed to fetch and restore package dependencies.
 * If needed, you may also need to manually obtain the current versions of the following files:
-    * symsrv.dll and dbghelp.dll (from the x64 / AMD64 Windows Debugger package, part of Windows SDK and many other tools)
+    * symsrv.dll and dbghelp.dll (from the x64 / AMD64 Windows Debugger package, part of Windows SDK and many other tools) are used under the terms published [here](https://docs.microsoft.com/en-us/legal/windows-sdk/redist#debugging-tools-for-windows).
-    * msdia140.dll and msdia140.dll.manifest are redistributable components of Visual Studio 2022 subject to terms as published [here](https://docs.microsoft.com/en-us/visualstudio/releases/2022/redistribution).
+    * msdia140.dll and msdia140.dll.manifest are redistributable components of Visual Studio 2022 used under the terms as published [here](https://docs.microsoft.com/en-us/visualstudio/releases/2022/redistribution).
-    * Windows Debugging Tools DLLs (dbghelp.dll and symsrv.dll) as per the terms published [here](https://docs.microsoft.com/en-us/legal/windows-sdk/redist#debugging-tools-for-windows).
 * Tests are implemented using [xUnit](https://xunit.net/docs/getting-started/netfx/visual-studio#run-tests-visualstudio).
 Please try to ensure that tests are passing before submitting a PR.
 In order to run tests, you will need to run the Tests\TestCases\downloadsyms.ps1 file to gather pre-requisites.
 Watch for warnings from the script - there are typically 3 files you will need to gather manually (instructions provided in the PowerShell script).
 * When a PR is submitted, there is a GitHub Actions workflow which will build the project and run tests.
 PRs cannot merge till the workflow succeeds.